|

 May the source be with you, but remember the KISS principle ;-)

 Microsoft licensed UNIX from AT&T in 1979.
-That was an interesting year.
-At the June 1979 USENIX meeting in Toronto, AT&T announced an big price hike: from $1000 to $7500 for educational institutions; from $5000 to $40,000 for full commercial open source (per CPU).
-Essentially AT&T decided to commercialize Unix.
-That created an opening for third party distributors and Bill Gates instantly jumped on this opportunity.
-The same year SCO was founded and Microsoft XENIX development was outsourced to SCO (which at a time was a two man operation):
+That was an interesting year in Unix history: at the June 1979 USENIX meeting in Toronto, AT&T announced an big price hike ( from $1000 to $7500 for educational institutions; from $5000 to $40,000 for full commercial open source; license was per CPU, which at the time meant per each computer in the orgnization that runs Unix).
+Essentially AT&T decided to commercialize Unix using simple "make money fast" approach, which quite predictably backfired.

 XENIX was originally developed on a DEC Virtual Address Extension (VAX) running the Virtual Memory System (VMS) and a PDP-11 running UNIX V7, albeit now using Microsoft's own in-house minicomputers, and then converted into assembly language specific to the new 16-bit Motorola 68000 and Intel 8086 microprocessors.
 This put XENIX at the high end of the microcomputer market, which was still dominated by 8-bit machines, but well below the lowest end of the minicomputer market.